|

 Advantages:

-By monitoring the trip or fault status, it is possible to analyze the root cause of this condition and prevent such occurrences
+By monitoring drive events, it is possible to analyze the root cause of this condition and prevent such occurrences, enabling smooth operation and increasing the drive's operation time.

 Indicator representation:

-Green (good) shows that the drive is operating without any fault events
+Green (good) shows that the drive is operating without any events.

-Red (poor) shows that the drive has tripped due to an occurrence of a fault event.
+Red (poor) shows that the drive has tripped due to a fault.

 Current overload